WeSpeakEnglish/pineTERM/README.md

 - **Log Export** - Save terminal output as timestamped text files
 - **Responsive Design** - Works on desktop and tablet browsers
 - **Dynamic input fields** - add as many HEX and ASCII fields as you need, each with its own send button
+- **Custom baud rate support** - set the baud rate you need, not need to be only standard

 ## Quick Start